 It’s never a bad idea to use HappyCow to get a neat overview of your vegan eating possibilities.
 I haven’t even had the chance to try all of the vegan and vegan-friendly restaurants in Berlin because the city has so much to offer for vegans!
-So naturally, this post only contains the few options that I’ve tested & tried.
-I read about a vegan summer festival taking place and I simply had to go (I’m sure you understand!).
+So naturally, this post only contains the few options that I’ve tested and tried.

 Vegan in Berlin – travel video

-Instead of the regular sight-seeing section in my vegan in posts, I’ll share some photos of the food at the vegan summer festival!
+Instead of the regular sight-seeing section in my vegan in posts, I’ll share a few photos of the food at the vegan summer festival Berlin!
 If you have a chance to go there, I can absolutely recommend it.
 The Vegan Summer Fest is usually in August, so make sure you check it out if you are in Berlin at that time!
 The food was amazing, the festival was perfectly organized, the people are so nice.. all in all.. it was perfect :)

 …and now to the restaurants in Berlin.